 Lenten symbols give pause for thought too.
 In the lenten journey, we move from the shock and awe symbol of ashes to that of plentiful water (Easter Vigil).
-These are both very powerful images for Australians.
+These are both very powerful of Jesus in the Garden of Gethsemane.